nichochar/housepoints/README.md

 ```

 # Local development
 If you want to run the server locally, all you need is python3 and pip.
-Note that the local development talks to the production database right now, which is not ideal.
+Please make sure to not forget `export FLASK_ENV=development` when running the development server, if not you will talk to the remote database.

 1. Create a python virtualenv with the right dependencies (`pip install virtualenv` if you don't have virtualenv)
 2. pip install the requirements